Skip to Main Content Skip to Main Navigation Skip to Footer

 "The SVA and its office have been a refuge for me," he said.
 "I can do homework in their office and recharge.
 I felt really welcome even though I'm just the old guy going back to school."

-Weed, who graduated in December 2021, also encourages members of the Corps of Cadets.
+Weed, who graduated in December 2021 with a degree in modern languages with a concentration in Arabic language and literature and in May 2023 with a degree in cybersecurity, also encouraged members of the Corps of Cadets.
 He meets many of them in his Arabic and cybersecurity classes.
 Weed's minor is cybersecurity.

 "I tell them about being a linguist.
 It's rewarding work," he said.
 "I spent a long time learning Arabic, and I wanted to help cadets with that."